skkestrel/koatl/docs/formatting.md

 Blocks-in-expressions allow long inline things in expressions.
 Like Rust, the final expression of a block is treated as its value.

-Opening round parentheses on at the end of a line starts a block-expression on the next line.
+Opening round parentheses at the end of a line starts a block-expression on the next line.

 ```koatl
 x = (